praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br><br>

 ***What does it do?***
-- Lists all patients within the *patients list* in Docedex.
+- Lists all patients within the *Patients List* in Docedex.

 <div markdown="span" class="alert alert-info">
     :information_source:    <strong><strong>Confused regarding the command format or terminology used?</strong></strong>